maedi/login_one_time/README.txt

 USAGE
 -----
-There are several inbuilt ways to send one time login links:
+There are several ways to send one time login links:

 - Pressing the "Send login one time link [...]" button in a user profile.